Courses - Faculty of Arts

 Examines punishment and incarceration as a complex social institution informed by a range of social relations and cultural meanings.
 Explores the way political, social and economic factors shape notions of law and order.
 Topics include: history of punishment and theories of incarceration, experiences of imprisonment and prison cultures, and various controversial issues in imprisonment, for example, privatisation, the use of solitary confinement, immigration detention, and prison abolition.

-Prerequisite: 15 points from CRIM 201, 202 or 30 points at Stage II in Global Politics and Human Rights
+Prerequisite: 30 points at Stage II from Criminology, Global Politics and Human Rights

 Restriction: SOCIOL 337